-This project includes investment in electric vehicle charging infrastructure to support implementation of the City's fleet alternative fuel policy and Electric Vehicle Charging Infrastructure Readiness Strategy (EVRS) recommendations to achieve to achieve City greenhouse gas and carbon reduction goals.
+This project includes investment in electric vehicle charging infrastructure to support implementation of the City's fleet alternative fuel policy and Electric Vehicle Charging Infrastructure Readiness Strategy (EVRS) recommendations to achieve City greenhouse gas and carbon reduction goals.
 Consistent with City's Eco-City Charter, Environmental Action Plan 2040, Energy and Climate Change Action Plan (ECCAP) and 2019 Green Building Policy goals.

 In FY 2021, the City Council adopted an alternative fuel policy for fleet operations which includes transition of City fleet vehicles to hybrid or battery electric vehicles.
 This City fleet transition is initiated through goals and actions stated in the Environmental Action Plan 2040.
 Installation of electric vehicle charging infrastructure is necessary at City facilities to support transition of City fleet vehicles to battery-electric or hybrid plug-in electric.
-In addition, in FY 2021, the City Council adopted the Electric Vehicle Charging Infrastructure Readiness Strategy (EVRS) which includes recommendations for the City to install publicly-accessible charging at City locations, including facilities, parks, right-of-way, etc. This program includes funding for installation of publicly-accessible charging over time as well as fundamental infrastructure (conduit, electrical pads, etc.) to support any public-private partnerships or federal, state, or utility investments and operations of chargers.
+In addition, in FY 2021, the City Council adopted the Electric Vehicle Charging Infrastructure Readiness Strategy (EVRS) which includes recommendations for the City to install publicly-accessible charging over time as well as fundamental infrastructure (conduit, electrical pads, etc.) to support any public-private partnerships or federal, state, or utility investments and operations of chargers.
 This project includes: any facility-specific feasibility analyses, design/engineering, procurement, construction of electrical distribution and charging equipment, equipment commissioning, or other start-up and capital maintenance costs.
 In addition, this project may also support any necessary energy analysis, planning, policy and strategy development, and implementation to support reduction in energy use and costs and greenhouse gas emissions, or evaluating and planning for climate vulnerabilities, resiliency, and adaptation related to electric vehicle charging infrastructure.